Best investment tips for beginners

 1. The difference between saving and investing

-Saving is setting aside money you don’t need now in a current account, fixed deposit or money market account, for example.
-There is little to no risk involved, returns tend be lower, and you can access your money quickly.
+Saving is setting aside money you don’t need now in a PureSave or Flexi Advantage account, for example.
+There is little to no risk involved, returns tend to be lower, and you can access your money quickly.

 Investing is buying assets such as shares, unit trusts, or property with the expectation that your investment will make money for you.
 Investments usually achieve long-term goals.
 Investments can make your money work for you, and help you to create and preserve wealth.